 The CMTI offers a one-year MS degree program through the Department of Biomedical Engineering specializing in medical technology and innovation.
 This area of specialization provides a unique educational experience in both clinical observation and bioengineering design.
 This program is part of the Plan B coursework structure.

 Students within the program will enroll for 30 credit hours during academic year.
 Six hours are devoted to clinical and design practicum (clinical needs assessment, project proposal, R & D, patent work) and 24 hours of supplemental course work.

-- BME 890 – Summer in Residence, 8 week Clinical Practicum (full-time, tuition-free 8 week experience)
+- BME 498 – CMTI Summer Rotation (full-time, tuition-free 8 week experience in the Operating Room)

 - BME 535 – Medical Device Design (4.0 credits)

-- BME 431 – Pathways to Medical Innovation – FDA and IP considerations (2.0 credits)
+- BME 431 – Pathways to Medical Innovation – FDA and Intellectual Property (2.0 credits)

-- BME 432 – Pathways to Medical Innovation – FDA and IP considerations (2.0 credits)
+- BME 432 – Pathways to Medical Innovation – FDA and IP Commercialization (2.0 credits)

 Electives provide students with additional breadth and depth in subjects important for their individual areas.
 These courses are offered through the Hajim School of Engineering & Applied Sciences, Basic Science Departments in the School of Medicine, as well as in the Departments of Biology and Chemistry in the College of Arts and Sciences.

-- Two BME Intensive or Approved Engineering Courses (8.0 credits)
+- Three BME Intensive or Approved Engineering Courses (10.0 credits)

 - One Graduate Biology course (4.0 credits)